rmsk2/Hello_Foenix256_Jr/README.md

 - SLIP networking
 - Serial communication via the UART
 - Bitmap graphics
-- Cursor control in Assembler
+- Simple cursor control in Assembler
+- Routines for printing and entering text in assembly

 ## Useful info